ambarket/botbattle/README.md

 To test the initial configuration page repeatedly check here
     https://ambarket.info:8000

-To see the test arena check here
+To see the test arena check here (updated with defended attack animation and ajax call to get the game states)
     https://ambarket.info:8001

 # Java JSON handling